quanteda/tutorials.quanteda.io/content/machine-learning/lss.en.markdown

 ##          -1          -1
 ```

-With the seed words, LSS computes polarity of words that frequently in the context of economy.
+With the seed words, LSS computes polarity of words frequent in the context of economy.
 We identify context words by `char_context(pattern = "econom*")` before fitting the model.

 ```r